A niche is like hitting the bullseye on a target. You take your best aim and shot possible to hit that tiny little area that wins you the prize.

 “work with another coach if they can help you more than I can in all areas important to you; after all, you are going after your potential.
 Spend time with someone who will give their all to you and your goals.
 If you feel someone else can do that for you, then, by all means, work with them.
 If not, work with me; there are no hard feelings.
 I only ask that you consider this important decision objectively based on the past results of all the coaches you are considering.
 Make your decision based on the evidence, not hype or undue peer influence.”

-If a person truly wants and can use my help, and I am a good fit for them and me, I am all in from day one.
-I will do whatever it takes to help that person succeed and reach their God-given potential.
+for them and me, I am all in from day one.
+I will do whatever it takes to help that

+If the person waffled on whether or not they want my help, I wished them all the best and worked with people I could help with everything I had and who wanted my help.
 The old expression that "you can lead a horse to water, but you can't make him drink" is true most of the time.
 If you are all in on a task, the people you help must also be committed.
 Think about your own experiences in life when people were not very committed when you were trying to help them.

 You can’t fit a square peg in a round hole.
 Like any other relationship, the coach-athlete relationship must work for both parties.
 People should never be forced into a role that does not match their personality or gifts.